JeremyXZ/diet-balance-app/README.md

 This app aims to inform users about the combined ratio of omega-6 intake to omega-3 intake in the foods they intend to consume and alert them to unhealthy ratios.
-All the food facts are compiled manually by citing the data from this site: https://tools.myfooddata.com/nutrition-facts.
+All the food facts are compiled manually by citing the data from myfooddata website.

 # Planned main features and usage:

-* A sortable table displaying common foods, their default content, and ratio of omega-6 to omega-3, as well as actual amounts based on the weight of the food and the combined ratio.
+- A sortable table displaying common foods, their default content, and ratio of omega-6 to omega-3, as well as actual amounts based on the weight of the food and the combined ratio.
-* Users can input the weight (in grams) in the first column and view the results on the same row.
+- Users can input the weight (in grams) in the first column and view the results on the same row.
-* A large bar chart showing the ratio of omega-6 to omega-3 will be fixed on top of the page.
+- A large bar chart showing the ratio of omega-6 to omega-3 will be fixed on top of the page.
 Its color will change depending on the cutoff point: red if the ratio is larger than 4:1 (omega-6:omega-3), and green if the ratio is smaller.
-* PostgreSQL (cloud-based) will be used to store the information, compiled manually by citing the data from this site: https://tools.myfooddata.com/nutrition-facts.
+- PostgreSQL (cloud-based) will be used to store the food information.
-* Next.js will be used to render the UI and handle API calls.
+- Next.js will be used to render the UI and handle API calls.
-* Prisma will be used to connect to the database in this Next.js project.
+- Prisma will be used to connect to the database in this Next.js project.
-* React data table will be used to construct the food table.
+- React data table will be used to construct the food table.

 # Below is the Original README